paramproject/API_UI_Testing/API_Tests.md

+"It's safe to share this API key, nothing will happen with the account..."

 1. Create Contact (403 Test)
 Description: Attempt to create a contact when the token does not have access to a location.
 Expected Result: 403 Forbidden